-In deep and intermediate water depths at short ranges, sound levels for direct arrivals recorded by the calibration hydrophone and L-DEO model results for the same array tow depth are in good alignment (see Figures 12 and 14 in Appendix H of the NSF-USGS PEIS).
+In deep and intermediate water depths at short ranges, sound levels for direct arrivals recorded by the calibration hydrophone and L-DEO model results for the same array tow depth are in good alignment (see Figures

+12 and 14 in Diebold et al., 2010).
 Consequently, isopleths falling within this domain can be predicted reliably by the L-DEO model, although they may be imperfectly sampled by measurements recorded at a single depth.
-At greater distances, the calibration data show that seafloorreflected and sub-seafloor-refracted arrivals dominate, whereas the direct arrivals become weak and/or incoherent (see Figures 11, 12, and 16 in Appendix H of the NSF-USGS PEIS).
+At greater distances, the calibration data show that seafloor-reflected and sub-seafloorrefracted arrivals dominate, whereas the direct arrivals become weak and/or incoherent (see Figures 11, 12, and 16 in Diebold et al., 2010).
 Aside from local topography effects, the region around the critical distance is where the observed levels rise closest to the model curve.
 However, the observed sound levels are found to fall almost entirely below the model curve.
 Thus, analysis of the Gulf of Mexico calibration measurements demonstrates that although simple, the L-DEO model is a robust tool for conservatively estimating isopleths.

-The survey will acquire data with the 18-airgun array at a tow depth of 6 m.
-For deep water (>1,000 m), we use the deep-water radii obtained from L-DEO model results down to a maximum water depth of 2,000 m for the 18-airgun array.
-The radii for intermediate water depths (100-1,000 m) are derived from the deep-water ones by applying a correction factor (multiplication) of 1.5, such that observed levels at very near offsets fall below the corrected mitigation curve (see Figure 16 in Appendix H of PEIS).
+The survey would acquire data with the 36-airgun array at a tow depth of 10-12 m.
+For deep water (gt;1000 m), we use the deep-water radii obtained from L-DEO model results down to a maximum water depth of 2,000 m for the 36-airgun array.
+The radii for intermediate water depths (100-1,000 m) are derived from the deep-water ones by applying a correction factor (multiplication) of 1.5, such that observed levels at very near offsets fall below the corrected mitigation curve (see Figure 16 in Diebold et al., 2010).

-L-DEO's modeling methodology is described in greater detail in the IHA application.
+L-DEO's modeling methodology is described in greater detail in L-DEO's application.
 The estimated distances to the Level B harassment isopleth for the airgun configuration are shown in Table